Today's blog is based on something a bit sad but important.

 Honour all men.
 Love the brotherhood.
 Fear God.
 Honour the king.
 1 Peter 2:17

 Showing honour to all men is something I struggle to remember when I'm frustrated and angry at authority, the world at large, or just the person bugging me right that minute, but it's something I must remember.
-We ought not to rejoice in their sufferings when someone's 'comeuppance' falls.
+We ought not to rejoice when someone's 'comeuppance' arrives.
 For honour is required of us for all men, even in judgement.